svecile/Airgeddon_Notes/README.md

 **PTK = PSK + Router_nonce + User_nonce + MAC (router) and MAC (user)**

 Now while all of this stuff is happening during the 4-way handshake we are secretly capturing all of it.
 Now we have the user_nonce, router_nonce, router MAC and user MAC, all we need is the PSK which we cant get without the password.
 However, what we can do is guess a password and create our own PTK then use the MIC to verify if we got it right.
 So now we will bootstrap that and just try a ton of different passwords until we get the right one.
-The best part is we don’t even need the router now this can be done entirely offline.
+The best part is we don’t even need the router now this can be done entirely offline.<sup>[1](#myfootnote1)</sup>

 ## 4-Way Handshake Demo
 1. From the main menu type 2 to put network card in monitor mode so we can search for targets